 What makes extremely successful people different from others?
 Gladwell uses statistics and interesting real-life examples to show how closely success is tied to not only natural ability and hard work but also opportunity and timing.

 by Susan Cain

-Virginia Woolf believes that in order for a woman to truly write, she needs two things: money and a room to herself.
+Virginia Woolf believes that for a woman to truly write, she needs two things: money and a room to herself.
 While you may not agree with everything she says, this short essay covers the interesting topics of intellectual freedom and the process of creating.

-If you really want to be a savvy millennial, you need to make your money work for you.
+If you want to be a savvy millennial, you need to make your money work for you.
 Dave Ramsey’s book is the best starting point to get you thinking about finances.
 His book clearly explains the dangers of debt – especially credit card debt – and is a great how-to guide to get you out of debt and ready to be financially free.

 What would you say are the top 30 books to read before 30?